List of Merlin characters: Morgana Pendragon

-With the knowledge that is Merlin Emrys, Morgana uses a powerful creature of the Old Religion to drain Merlin's power, rendering her nemesis from his magic.
+With the knowledge that Merlin is Emrys, Morgana uses a powerful creature of the Old Religion to drain Merlin's power, rendering her nemesis from his magic.
 With her greatest threat left powerless, Morgana and Mordred begin their invasion of Camelot by attacking a nearby garrison.
 Arthur sees this as an act of war and is forced to prevent Morgana from reaching anywhere near Camelot by choosing to meet her forces at Camlann, the battlefield where Arthur is destined to die.
-Morgana soon learns that Merlin is attempting to get back his powers at the Crystal Cave; she travels to the cave where she uses her magic to trap Merlin in the cave for eternity.
-With Merlin now imprisoned, Morgana's forces come face-to-face with Arthur's army at Camlann, and the battle begins.
+Morgana soon learns that Merlin is attempting to get back his powers at the Crystal Cave, she travels to the cave where she uses her magic to trap Merlin in the cave for eternity.
+With Merlin now imprisoned, Morgana's forces come face-to-face with Arthur's army at Camlann and the battle begins.

 With the combined powers of Morgana, Mordred, the Saxons and Aithusa, it seems they will defeat Arthur once-and-for all before Merlin arrives and uses his magic to destroy Morgana's army and render Morgana unconscious, allowing Arthur to emerge victorious.
 But Mordred soon comes face-to-face with Arthur and attempts to kill him, but Arthur manages to kill Mordred.
 Morgana is enraged by Mordred's death and vows to get revenge.
 Now, more crazed than ever to kill Arthur, Morgana travels to the Lake of Avalon after learning that Merlin is attempting to save Arthur there.
 She tracks down Merlin and Arthur, and uses her magic to defeat Merlin.
 Taunting Arthur of his impending death, Morgana is oblivious to Merlin, armed with Excallibur, sneaking up behind her.
-Morgana claims that she is immortal due to her status as a high priestess, but her arrogance allows Merlin to stab her, the old religion offering no defence against the enchanted sword.
+Morgana claims that she is immortal, due to her status as a high priestess, but her arrogance allows Merlin to stab her, the old religion offering no defence against the enchanted sword.
 The sorceress finally dies alone, returning peace to Camelot and Albion for good, although Arthur perishes minutes later.